ITINERARY:

 us a short distance to the lovely village of Karya.
 This traditional village is nestled

-in the foothills of the Lirkio range and surrounded by trees said to date from
+in the foothills of the Lirkio range and is surrounded by trees said to date from

 the time of Menelaus (Helen of Troy's husband) in the 5th